-Painting acrylic on wood is an escape from common painting on canvas.
-Acrylics work great on wood, as wood is a porous surface, it can help you with your creative process or paint wood furniture.
-You sure can use acrylic on wood and wooden panels and it is truly one of the best surfaces for acrylics.
+Acrylics work great not only on canvas but on wood, as wood is a porous surface, it can help you with your creative process or paint wood furniture.

 In this article: